Supabase Integration

 Storing Secrets (API Keys & Config)

-Many applications need to use secret keys or API credentials for third-party services (for example, Stripe API keys for payments or OpenAI keys for AI features).
-With Supabase connected, Lovable provides a secure way to store and use these secrets.
+Many applications require secret keys or API credentials to connect with third-party services — for example, Stripe for payments or OpenAI for AI features.
+When Supabase is connected, Lovable offers a secure way to manage and use these secrets.

-Under the hood, Lovable stores these secrets in Supabase’s Edge Function secret manager for your project.
+These secrets are stored securely in Supabase’s Edge Function secret manager for your project.
 They are encrypted and kept safe on the backend.
-When you deploy Edge Functions (see next section), those functions can retrieve these secrets to interact with external services.
+When you deploy Edge Functions (see next section), they can access these secrets to connect with external services.

 For example, if you integrate Stripe for payments, you would store your Stripe Secret Key as a secret.
 When Lovable deploys a payment-processing function to Supabase, it will automatically include that key from the secret store so the function can authenticate with Stripe.
 This way, you never have to hard-code secrets into your app, and you avoid exposing them publicly.